JeroenBos/Bype/README.md

 -----
-P.S. it's called Bype because it's similar to Swype but that name was already taken
+P.S. it's called Bype because it's similar to Swype but that name was already taken.